4GeeksAcademy/blog/blog/learn-to-be-a-software-engineer.us.md

 ## Building a Strong Software Engineer Portfolio

-Building a strong portfolio is like creating a showcase of your talents and achievements for potential employers to see.
+[Building a strong portfolio as software engineer](https://4geeksacademy.com/us/software-engineer/software-engineer-portfolio) is like creating a showcase of your talents and achievements for potential employers to see.
 Your portfolio should feature a variety of items, including personal projects you've worked on, contributions you've made to open-source projects (projects where people share their code for free), and any work you've completed during bootcamps or training programs.
 A well-crafted portfolio can make a strong impression and help you stand out.

 ## Is Software Engineering Hard?